jdswinbank/Comet/docs/usage/broker.rst

 results are cumulative.
 To accept submissions from any host, specify ``--whitelist 0.0.0.0/0``; this is the default if no ``--whitelist`` option is supplied.

+It is also possible to configure Comet to only accept cryptographically signed event submissions from authors.
+This functionality is enabled by invoking Comet with the ``--sender-auth`` option.
+For a discussion of the implementation and implications of this, see the section on :ref:`authentication <sec-authentication>`.

 Broadcaster Options
 +++++++++++++++++++